-The goal of MS is to assure marketplace confidence and equitable trade with the objective of safeguarding the public and industry in matters involving commercial determinations of quantity.
-Inspection and testing procedures are designed to ensure the accuracy of all transactions when merchandise is bought or sold by weight, measure, or count, and to eliminate the potential for error.
+bought or sold by weight, measure, or count, and to eliminate the potential for error.
 For example, an incorrect meter in a gasoline retail dispenser could be shorting customers on the amount of fuel being dispensed.
-There were 9,935 Weights and Measures device inspections conducted in SFY2023.
-Under AS

-45.75 weighing and measuring devices are required to be tested and inspected annually.
+In total there were 9,705 Weights and Measures device inspections conducted in SFY2024.
+Under AS 45.75 weighing and measuring devices are required to be tested and inspected annually.